tskit-dev/msprime/docs/tutorial.rst

-Population structure in ``msprime`` closely follows the model used in the ``ms`` simulator: we have :math:`N` demes with an :math:`N\times N` matrix describing the migration rates between these subpopulations.
-The sample sizes, population sizes and growth rates of all demes can be specified independently.
+Population structure in ``msprime`` closely follows the model used in the ``ms`` simulator: we have :math:`N` subpopulations with an :math:`N\times N` matrix describing the migration rates between these subpopulations.
+The sample sizes, population sizes and growth rates of all subpopulations can be specified independently.
 Migration rates are specified using a migration matrix.
 Unlike ``ms`` however, all times and rates are specified in generations and all populations sizes are absolute (that is, not multiples of :math:`N_e`).

-In the following example, we calculate the mean coalescence time for a pair of lineages sampled in different demes in a symmetric island model, and compare this with the analytical expectation.
+In the following example, we calculate the mean coalescence time for a pair of lineages sampled in different subpopulations in a symmetric island model, and compare this with the analytical expectation.

 .. code-block:: python